williamhaw/meta-hackathon-whatsapp-bot/README.md

 - Analyzes both text messages and images sent via WhatsApp
 - Utilizes GPT-4 and LLaVA for image analysis
-- Uses GPT-4 and LLaMA 3 for text analysis
+- Uses GPT-4 and LLaMA 3.1 405b Instruct for text analysis
 - Supports multiple languages
 - Responds with a detailed explanation about potential scams
 - Easy to set up and deploy